MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Introduction

 In this paper, we propose a method for 3D collision-free path planning of a marsupial system composed of a UGV that deploys a tethered UAV.
 We follow a sequential strategy for robot navigation: given a starting point of the marsupial system and a destination point to be visited by the UAV, we assume that the UGV will move first carrying the UAV to a location from where the final destination is accessible by the tethered UAV.
 The UAV is allowed to fly in a 2D vertical plane from above the UGV to the target.
-For that, we introduce a \emph{catenary-visibility problem} where we search for candidate locations from where the UGV can deploy the UAV without colliding.
+To address this, we introduce the \emph{Catenary Visibility Problem}, in which we identify candidate locations from which the UGV can safely deploy the UAV without the risk of collision.
+This problem is novel and interesting in its own right.
 We then compute a 2D path for the UAV starting at the candidate point that minimizes the time to reach the aerial target.
-We call our strategy \approach{}, which stands for \textbf{MA}rsupial \textbf{S}equential \textbf{P}ath-planning \textbf{A}pproach.
+We call our strategy \approach{}, which stands for {MA}rsupial {S}equential {P}ath-planning {A}pproach.

-When approaching the catenary-visibility problem, we assume that the tether is controllable and bounded by a maximum length $L$.
+We assume that the tether is controllable and bounded by a maximum length $L$.
 We first study the case where the tether is taut and forms a polygonal chain, simulating a cable that is tangent to an arbitrary number of obstacles.
-In that case, we take advantage of the geometric properties of the problem and propose an $O(n^2)$ time algorithm to find the exact locus of take-off points in a vertical plane from where the UAV can be deployed and reach the target (2D visibility).
-This algorithm allows us to construct a linear structure that avoids time-consuming queries about the existence of collision-free catenaries.
-Then, we extend the algorithm to approximate the locus of feasible take-off points in the space (3D visibility).
-We call the 3D version of the algorithm PVA after \textbf{P}olygonal \textbf{V}isibility \textbf{A}lgorithm and use it as a key component in the \approach{} strategy.
+In that case, we take advantage of the geometric properties of the problem and propose an efficient $O(n^2)$ time algorithm, where $n$ is the total number of vertices in the obstacles, to find the exact locus of take-off points in a vertical plane from where the UAV can be deployed to reach the target (2D catenary visibility).
+Then, we extend the algorithm to approximate the locus of feasible take-off points in the space (3D catenary visibility).
+When approaching the catenary-visibility problem in 3D, we perform a radial division of the space in a set of vertical planes crossing the destination point.
+We name the 3D version of the algorithm as PVA, after \textbf{P}olygonal \textbf{V}isibility \textbf{A}lgorithm, and use it as a key component in the \approach{} strategy.
 In addition, we consider the case where the loose tether is realistically modeled as a catenary curve.
-We demonstrate that PVA can significantly reduce the search time for viable loose tethers, which is crucial in emergency scenarios.
+It is important to note that PVA enables the construction of a linear structure, eliminating the need for time-consuming queries regarding the existence of collision-free catenaries, which is a major bottleneck in current algorithms \citep{martinez2023path}; hence, PVA can significantly reduce the search time for viable loose tethers, which is crucial in emergency scenarios.